madhu221b/uva-dl2-team11/blogpost.md

 The central claim of the paper is that the above datasets provide a benchmark for assessing whether a new method solves the LRI problem.
 While the paper doesn't explicitly describe what makes for a good benchmark, we believe the datasets should satisfy these criteria:
 1. At least one of the three factors that we described as characterising LRI- under-reaching, over-smoothing and over-squashing, should be present in the dataset.
 2. The majority of improvements in model performance on the benchmark should come from solving one of the above problems.

-In this section, we describe the arguments that the authors make in support of their claim, and discuss their strengths and weaknesses.

 ### 2.2.1 LRI by Construction